 It is vital to note that no credit card debt carried over month to month is beneficial.
 Some people tend to think that having small amounts of credit card debt is harmless, but an interest bearing credit card means that you are paying for your money instead of your money paying you.
 It also is a fact that that millennials have increased their credit card debt by 7% in the past year.

-While it is a norm for most people to have student loans in their 20’s, it is not a good idea to carry the debts into your 30’s.
+While it is a norm for most people to have student loans in their 20’s, it is not a good idea to carry the debts into their 30’s.
 It is advisable that before you leave your 20’s, student loans, and other debts; primarily, credit card debts should be a thing of the past.
 Credit card debt can get you into an evil cycle that is constant and difficult to come out of.

 It is important to note that we are not advocating that it is wrong to use credit cards.
 Instead, what does not make any financial sense is the habit of carrying a credit card balance while forking out interest.